meltedcheesecat/AuraMagic/README.md

 	6) Wind Crystal Block that spawns wind sprites

-	7) Five wind prefabs
+	7) Nine wind prefabs

 Then Spawns the following Items on the Default Adventure Map

-	1) Tempory "Aura Help" mannequine next to the player spawn
+	1) New NPC stuck in Pot with quest to go to Kweebecs and buy mana to help get it out.

 	2) Crystals in high places, these will spawn with a Wind Sprite spawner at the centre and will crystals tail randomly coming out the Wind Gems sometimes can spawn here two.

-	3) Five wind prefabs having a 1 in 6 chance of spawning instead of normal wind crystals
+	3) Nine wind prefabs having a 1 in 6 chance of spawning instead of normal wind crystals

 	4) the Wind Sprite drops wind Essence when killed